snt-arg/iMarker_detector_standalone/README.md

 ### III.
 Installing Submodule Packages

-The next step is to intall the cloned submodules and define dependencies and other distribution-related configurations using the provided `setup.py` file in the root directory.
-Then, run `pip install -e .` in the **root directory** to install the package and its dependencies.
-You can also run the same command in the submodules directories to install them.
+The next step is to intall the cloned submodules and define dependencies and other distribution-related configurations using the provided `setup.py` file in the root directory of each file.
+Hence, follow the below steps:
+- Go to `src/csr_sensors` and run `pip install -e .`,
+- Go to `src/csr_detector` and run `pip install -e .`,
+- Go to the **root directory** and run `pip install -e .` to install the package and its dependencies.

-### 🚀 Running the Code
+## 🚀 Running the Code

 For running the code, there are three different modules, each designed based on the demands of a particular sensor.